Taketomi Island (Taketomijima) 竹富島

 How to Get There

-Taketomi Island is a short ferry ride from Ishigaki Island .
+Taketomi Island is accessible by high-speed boat from Ishigaki Island .

-The main way to get around the area is by water buffalo
+The main way to get around the area is by bicycle

 The Okinawan way of life

-The best way to see the village is by water buffalo.
-Take a 30-minute tour of the village in a traditional rig pulled by a buffalo, while your guide serenades you on the sanshin, a three-stringed instrument similar to the Japanese shamisen.
+It is possible to explore the villages of Taketomi by buffalo cart.
+Take a 30-minute tour of the village in a buffalo cart, while your guide serenades you on the sanshin, a three-stringed instrument similar to the Japanese shamisen.

-The best beach on the island is Kondoi Beach, on the western side.
+The most popular beach on the island is Kondoi Beach, on the western side.
 It's a 15-minute walk from the central village.
 You can also cycle there.
 There are several bicycle rental shops on the island.

 With soft sands and emerald waters, Kondoi Beach is the perfect place to spend a few relaxing hours.
 The West Pier, a cultural asset, is also a popular spot to enjoy the spectacular sunset.

 Buffalo tour operators and bicycle rental outlets offer free shuttle services from the port to the village and back.
 Otherwise, it's a 15-minute walk.